-- Retail Pharmacy (In-Network and Out- of-Network) 30 days Note: A 90-day supply is available at Maintenance Pharmacies. - Home Delivery (Mail Order) Pharmacy 90 days Specialty Pharmacy 30 days See additional information in the "Specialty Drug Copayments / Coinsurance" section below. ote: For FDA-approved, Self-Administered Hor monal Contraceptives, up to a 12-month supply is covered when
+Retail Pharmacy (In-Network and Outof-Network) 30 days

+Note: A 90-day supply is available at Maintenance Pharmacies.
+When you get a 90-day supply at a Maintenance Pharmacy, three (3) Retail Pharmacy Copayments (one for each 30-day period) will apply.
+When you get a 30-day supply, one Copayment per Prescription Order will apply.

+Home Delivery (Mail Order) Pharmacy

+90 days

+Specialty Pharmacy

+days

+See additional information in the "Specialty Drug Copayments /

+Coinsurance" section below.

+Prescription Drug Retail Pharmacy and In-Network Home Delivery (Mail Order) Benefits Out-of-Network